lukso-network/network-lukso-cli/README.md

 4. Create `password.txt` text file in project root and fill with proper `prysm` wallet password.
 Default password is: `Test1234`

-5. Run `./lukso-cli start` to start a validator node
+5. Run `./lukso-cli start all` to start a validator node

 ## Stopping